chrisguest75/nix-examples/26_home_manager_machines/nix5530/README.md

 ## Home Manager

 Has to be run as user.
+After installed for first time use `just home`

 ```sh
 nix-channel --add https://github.com/nix-community/home-manager/archive/release-24.05.tar.gz home-manager